AUT-DSP/DSP-Winter2021-MATLAB/HW2/README.md

 </p>

 #### 1. Linear Interpolation
 1. In Linear interpolation, the samples are simply connected to each other with strict line.
-Write a MATLAB program to compute Linear Interpolated Signal:(*Hint: interp1 Command*)
+Write a MATLAB program to compute Linear Interpolated Signals:(*Hint: interp1 Command*)

 		vq = interp1(x,v,xq,"linear")